Michigan University--School of Music

 WMU's "Academic Honesty" Policy

 You are responsible for making yourself aware of and understanding the policies and procedures in the Undergraduate Catalog that pertain to Academic Integrity.
 These policies include cheating, fabrication, forgery and falsification, multiple submission, plagiarism, complicity and computer misuse.
-If there is reason to believe you have been involved in academic dishonesty, you will be referred to the Office of Student Judicial Affairs.
+If there is reason to believe you have been involved in academic dishonesty, you will be referred to the Office of Student Judicial Affairs/Student Conduct.
 You will be given the opportunity to review the charge(s).
 If you believe you are not responsible, you will have the opportunity for a hearing.
 You should consult with me if you are uncertain about an issue of academic honesty prior to the submission of an assignment or test.